skycoin/cx/README.md

 referred by its name and it's constructed by expressions and local variable declarations.

+### Allowed Names

+Any name that satisfies the PCRE regular expression `[_a-zA-Z][_a-zA-Z0-9]*` is allowed as an identifier for a declared element.
+In other words, an identifier can start with an underscore (*_*) or any lowercase or uppercase letter, and can be followed by 0 or more underscores or lowercase or uppercase letters, and any number from 0 to 9.

 ### Strict Type System

 One of CX's goals is to provide a very strict type system.
 The purpose